“If the Shoe Fits”

 Flats did not compliment her skirts or dress pants.
 And at 5’ 3”, Angie wanted all the height she could get.
 It was her one complaint about her body’s characteristics.

 She was proud of her heart-shaped faced with delicate features and big blue eyes.
 She confidently showed off her hourglass figure with tops and bottoms that hugged her curves.
 The stares she earned from strutting down the office hall were proof enough of her perfection.
 Being gawked at almost felt like a form of respect at the office.
-She could have done without the cat calls and whistling as she walked past the construction right next to her office building, but that’s the price of being beautiful.
+She could have done without the cat calls and whistling as she walked past the construction site next to her office building, but that’s the price of being beautiful.

 After one more run through of her clothes hanging in front of her, Angie remembered that some executives were coming into the office today.
 Her boss would be calling her into the meeting to provide water bottles and fetch files for everyone.
 With that in mind, she sighed audibly, ran both of her hands through her hair and grabbed the brown stilettos along with a white long–sleeved button up top.